eigenfoo/old-eigenfoo.github.io/_pages/about.md

 author_profile: true
 ---

-> It is a profoundly erroneous truism, repeated by all copy-books and by eminent
-> people when they are making speeches, that we should cultivate the habit of
-> thinking of what we are doing.
-The precise opposite is the case. **Civilization
-> advances by extending the number of important operations which we can perform
-> without thinking about them.** Operations of thought are like cavalry charges in
-> a battle — they are strictly limited in number, they require fresh horses, and
-> must only be made at decisive moments.
-> - Alfred North Whitehead (my emphasis)

 ![image-right]({{ site.url }}{{ site.baseurl }}/assets/images/portrait.png){: .align-right}

 Hello!
 My name is George, and this is my personal website.
 I'm a PyData